VIDEO: Up, up and away in a beautiful balloon flight in the Shropshire countryside

 The backup plan

-The Virgin Balloon Flights head office is based in Telford and they had just received their sparkling new hot balloon.
-The balloon inflated for photos and its first ever flight.
+The Virgin Balloon Flights head office is based in Telford and they had just received their sparkling new hot air balloon and asked if we wanted to see and fly?
 Although I had already agreed to go along to see the new balloon inflated and chat with the team, I was not going to take a flight and arranged for a happy replacement, my sister-in-law Louise.
 Unlike me, she was super excited to fly the Shropshire Live flag and take the flight while capturing some stunning photos and video from the air.

 As the big day approached, I started to have an internal argument in my mind – am I really not going to take this opportunity to see beautiful Shropshire in all its glory from the air?
 The other half of me said- no don’t go up you will hate every minute of it, have a panic attack and embarrass yourself Martin – you fool!